Frequently Asked Questions

 n•Vision Designs officially opened for business in February of 2009.
 Prior to that, I was working as the Web and Graphic Designer at a local IT company, and my past experience includes teaching, production artist, Senior Graphic Designer, and freelancing.
 With over 10 years of experience in graphic design and web design, I am still passionately doing what I love.
 Read more details, or see examples of recent work.

 Monday through Friday, 9:00 am - 5:00 pm, Eastern time.

 What solutions do you offer?

-I work with individuals, small businesses, and non-profit organizations — offering you print and web solutions to help meet and exceed your marketing goals.
-Turn your outdated website into a profitable online business, promote your events with high-impact marketing campaigns, or give an updated feel to your current branding.
+I work with individuals, small businesses, and non-profit organizations — offering print and web solutions to help meet and exceed their marketing goals.
+Turn an outdated website into a profitable online business, promote events with high-impact marketing campaigns, or give an updated feel to your current branding.
 See the Services page for examples of what we can do for you.